Ellen Stewart: Early life

-Ellen Stewart's place of birth is either Chicago, Illinois or Alexandria, Louisiana.
+Ellen Stewart was born in either Chicago, Illinois, or Alexandria, Louisiana.
 This uncertainty stems from Stewart's reticence to reveal details of her early life.
 As an observer wrote, "Her history is somewhat difficult to sort out—indeed it takes on a legendary quality—since on different occasions she gives different versions of the same stories."
 Stewart said that her father was a tailor from Louisiana and her mother was a teacher, and that they divorced during her youth.

 Around 1939, Stewart may have become the second wife of Larry Lebanus Hovell (August 10, 1910 – October 1963), a Chicago waiter who was a native of Alexandria, Louisiana, though it is possible they never wed legally.
-They had one child, a son, Larry Lebanus Hovell, II (1940–1998).
+They had one child, a son, Larry Lebanus Hovell II (1940–1998).

 Career

+Fashion design

 Stewart moved to New York City in 1950, where she worked as a trimmer in the brassiere-and-corset department at Saks Fifth Avenue and later as a dress designer under the direction of Edith Lances, head of the custom-corset department of the store.
 Stewart continued to work as a fashion designer throughout the 1960s and 1970s.
 Most notably, she worked for a manufacturer named Victor Bijou, designing "sport dresses and beach wraps".